swarch-2f-rootly/2f/Prototype_4/README.md

 ![Interoperability scenario](images/Interoperability-Scenery%20-%20P4.png)

+**Interaction Pattern (SAIP): Orchestrated exchange with tailored interfaces.** The ingestion path coordinates (`microcontroller-device` → `lb-data-ingestion`) so telemetry moves in a defined sequence, and `lb-data-ingestion` tailors the interface (translating/normalizing payloads) to preserve semantic meaning before it reaches downstream services.
+**Tactics (SAIP):**
+- **Discover Service:** Devices learn or rediscover the ingestion endpoint before sending.
+- **Orchestrate:** Edge components coordinate how requests are sequenced, validated, and forwarded through `lb-data-ingestion`.
+- **Tailor Interface:** Payloads are adjusted (units/field names) so syntactic and semantic expectations match downstream services.

-The system must interoperate reliably with a cyber-physical component: a microcontroller continuously streams sensor data to `lb-data-ingestion`, which forwards to `be-data-ingestion` where validation, normalization, and buffering protect the pipeline.
+The system must interoperate reliably with a cyber-physical component: a microcontroller continuously streams sensor data to `lb-data-ingestion`, where orchestration and interface tailoring enforce syntactic and semantic alignment before data is forwarded internally.

 #### Artifact

-**Device-to-Ingestion Contract:** REST/HTTP payload contract between the microcontroller and the ingestion layer (`lb-data-ingestion` → `be-data-ingestion`), including JSON schema, version headers, authentication token, and the validation/queuing steps before reaching `queue-data-ingestion`.
+**Device-to-Ingestion Contract:** REST/HTTP payload contract between the microcontroller and `lb-data-ingestion`, including schema/field expectations, version headers, authentication token, and the orchestration/tailoring steps before data enters the internal pipeline.

 #### Source